PacketFence Clustering Guide

 3.4.1.
 PacketFence Configuration Modification (first server only)

-In order for PacketFence to communicate properly with your MariaDB cluster, you need to change the following.
+In order for PacketFence to communicate properly with the MariaDB cluster, change the following.
 This change only needs to be done on the first server of the cluster.
 It will be synchronized later.

 Add the following to the bottom of /usr/local/pf/conf/pf.conf :